dkant1/mycapapp/README.md

 * `cf push`

+    __Prerequisite__ : The HDI container needs to be created before hand since `cf push` does not create the dependent services specified in the `services` section of manifest file.
+Use the command `cf create-service hana hdi-shared <projectname-db>` to create the hdi container before pushing the db deployer app.

    cd into the `gen/db` and `gen/srv` folder and then issue command `cf push`.
-It will push the db deployer app and srv app and bind the srv app to the HANA instance.
+It will push the db deployer app and srv app and bind the srv app to the HDI container instance.

 ## Additional Commands